Finney06/NFT-preview-card-component/README.md

 ## Acknowledgments

-I would like to acknowledge the people that answered my questions on frontend mentor  [@Grace](https://frontendmentor.slack.com/team/U01D6CR3C68)from Slack for also helping me out with the hover effect.
+I would like to acknowledge the people that answered my questions on frontend mentor  [@Grace] (https://frontendmentor.slack.com/team/U01D6CR3C68)from Slack for also helping me out with the hover effect.